vennamsandeep/calculator_project/README.md

 ## Files and Descriptions
 1. **question1.py**

    **Features**
    - Basic operations like +, -, *, /, ^.
    - Error handling for division by zero.
    - Validation to ensure only simple two-operand expressions are processed.

 2. **question2.py**

    **Features**
       - Handles expressions with multiple operators and parentheses.
       - Supports integers only.
       - Infix to postfix conversion for more complex evaluation.
       - Operator precedence and associativity are correctly implemented.
       - Error handling for invalid expressions and mismatched parentheses.

 3. **question3.py**

+   **Features**

       - Supports both integer and floating-point numbers.
       - Handles unary minus for expressions like -3 + 2.
       - Infix to postfix conversion and subsequent evaluation.
       - Proper error handling for invalid characters, insufficient operands, and division by zero.
       - Checks for mismatched parentheses.

 ## Sample Input and Output